Society Hill Synagogue

-Society Hill Synagogue is a synagogue located in the Society Hill section of Center City, Philadelphia.
-The synagogue is home to a 300-household congregation with Shabbat and holiday services, a Playschool for children 18 months to 5 years old, a Hebrew School for pre-kindergartners through high school students, adult education, social and communal activities, impactful social action, and engaging intergenerational programs.
+Society Hill Synagogue is an unaffiliated Jewish congregation and synagogue located in the Society Hill section of Center City, Philadelphia, Pennsylvania, in the United States.

+The synagogue is home to a 415-household congregation with Shabbat and holiday services, a preschool for children 18 months to 5 years old, a Hebrew school for early childhood learning through high school grades, adult education, social and communal activities, impactful social action, and engaging intergenerational programs.

 History

 Society Hill Synagogue is located at 418 Spruce Street.
 The building was designed by architect Thomas Ustick Walter in 1829 to serve as the home of the Spruce Street Baptist Church.
 Congregation Beth Hamedrash Hagadol Nusach Ashkenaz purchased the building in 1910.
 Within three years, the synagogue's official name was changed to the Roumanian American Congregation, also known as "Or Chodash-Agudas Achim" (New Light-Union of Brethren).
 That congregation was succeeded by Society Hill Synagogue, which continues to operate in the historic property and built the synagogue's adjacent Paula Kline Learning Center in 2021.
-The historic building entered the National Register of Historic Places in June 1971.
+The historic building is located within the Society Hill Historic District that was listed on the National Register of Historic Places in June 1971.